 (John 15:12-14) This is My commandment, that you love one another as I have loved you.
 Greater love has no one than this, than to lay down one’s life for his friends.
 You are My friends if you do whatever I command you.

-This phileo love or the fellowship is not for unbelievers and sinners.
+This phileo love is not for unbelievers and sinners.
 In other-words, a Christian must never even have an unbelieving or a sinning friend.

 (Lev 19:33-34) And if a stranger dwells with you in your land, you shall not mistreat him.
 The stranger who dwells among you shall be to you as one born among you, and you shall love him as yourself; for you were strangers in the land of Egypt: I am the LORD your God.